tptodorov/aws-lambda-scalajs/README.md

  * src/main/scala/demo/awslambda/Demo.scala - some demo function objects
  * src/main/resources/lambda-exports.js  - this exports ScalaJS function objects

-See build.sbt for more details.
+See build.sbt for configuration details.

+This projects contains two demo functions:

+ * DemoSuccess - prints input arguments to console.
+ * DemoFail - throws an exception and lambda function fails properly with an error message.

 ## Upload all functions